Pricing

 4. Publish and promote

 Now that you have an operations manual, don’t let it linger on a clipboard in the office.
 Put it into action!
-It’s an integral part of your training manual and employee handbook.
+It’s an integral part of your restaurant training manual and employee handbook.
 Make this a part of the onboarding of new hires.
 And, make sure to set an example by using it for yourself.

 5. Update often